FalconSlayer51/TicTacToe/README.md

 # TicTacToe: The If-Else Wizardry 🧙‍♂️

-Welcome to **TicTacToe AI**, the groundbreaking, cutting-edge implementation of artificial intelligence built entirely with... wait for it... **if-else statements**.
+Welcome to **TicTacToe**, the groundbreaking, cutting-edge implementation of artificial intelligence built entirely with... wait for it... **if-else statements**.
 Yes, you read that right.
 This isn't just any AI; it's the AI your computer science professor warned you about.

 ## 🎮 What is This?
 It's a TicTacToe game, but with a twist: the "AI" opponent has been crafted with an artistic collection of if-else statements.
 Forget about boring things like neural networks or Minimax algorithms; this is where true *engineering magic* happens.